aidos-lab/aidos-lab.github.io/content/join.md

 3. When would you be available for working on the thesis?

+If you want to write your thesis jointly with us *and* another group from Helmholtz Munich, please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLScCYGsRATz41mSJsw-Pp8nZ1mQvpZ1riouNI9x8rf4Aq-CG0Q/viewform).
+The answer will be collected and distributed to all relevant research groups in the centre.

 ## Ph.D. positions

 If you are interested in working with us and have a background in